MysticMoonlight/EndlessMod/editions/edge.md

+# ⚠ WARNING: THIS EDITION IS NO LONGER ACTIVELY SUPPORTED ⚠ #
+Since now most mods are being ported to Fabric instead of Forge, this edition will be no longer actively supported.
+If 1.18 Forge is released, this edition will reach EOL and no support will not be provided.

+We recommend switching to EndlessMod Libre, which is actively maintained.

 # EndlessMod Edge #
 ### What is it? ###
 EndlessMod is a Minecraft: Java Edition modpack which aims to keep the vanilla atmosphere experience with endless possibilities.